 - Coconut Shake

-- Cornwallis (5 minutes’ walk)
+- Padang Kota Lama (5 minutes’ walk)

 - Bank Negara (7 minutes’ walk)

-There is sufficient parking in this area in the form of a concrete open-air car park but the rates are considerably higher than the standard RM0.80/ hour!
+There is sufficient parking in this area in the form of a concrete open-air car park.
+But the rates are considerably higher than the standard RM0.80/ hour!

 Conclusion